MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_04_lab_ak.md

 1. In the **Visual Studio Code** window, access the shortcut menu or right-click or activate the shortcut menu for the Explorer pane, and then select **Open in Terminal**.

-1. At the open command prompt, enter the following command, and then select Enter to create a new .NET project named **AdventureWorks.Migrate** in a folder with the same name:
+1. At the open command prompt, enter the following command, and then select Enter to create a new .NET console project named **AdventureWorks.Migrate** in a folder with the same name:

     ```
     dotnet new console --name AdventureWorks.Migrate